Quancivillious-Hornswoggle/Backdoor/README.md

 ## Configuring User Locations

 1. Find the `def setup_users` section in the code.
-2. Set the home location using the format "*location*".
+2. Set the home location using the format ""*location*"".
 For example, `"home/user/desktop"`.

 ## Sending Files